carvel-dev/carvel/site/content/blog/carvelizing-helm-chart.md

 ## Congratulations

-You have successfully wrapped, distributed and install'ed an existing Helm chart as a Carvel package.
+You have successfully wrapped, distributed and installed an existing Helm chart as a Carvel package.

 ## Join the Carvel Community